ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 if (x < 0)
     cout << "Your integer is negative\n";
 ```

+Also notice that we may have if statements inside of one another; these are
+called *nested if statements*.

+Finally, notice that we do not put a semicolon after the ending `}` of our if
+statement, but we do put a semicolon after each statement inside the body of
+the if statement.

 Remember that if there is more than one statement inside the body of the if,
 you **always** need braces.

-Also notice that we do not put a semicolon after the ending `}` of our if
-statement, but we do put a semicolon after each statement inside the body of
-the if statement.

 - Read this program carefully as well.
 Make sure you know what it will do for
   any input you can think of.